segmentio/segment-docs/src/privacy/user-deletion-and-suppression.md

 ## Suppression Support and the Right to Revoke Consent

 `SUPPRESS` regulations add a user to your suppression list by the `userId`.
 Segment blocks suppressed users across all sources; messages you send to Segment with a suppressed `userId` are blocked at the API.
 These messages do not appear in the debugger, are not saved in archives and systems, and are not sent to any downstream server-side destinations.
-However, if a destnation is set up in [device-mode](/docs/connections/destinations/#connection-modes), then the events are sent directly to destinations as well and, and Suppression will not suppress events in this case.
+However, if you set up a destination in [device-mode](/docs/connections/destinations/#connection-modes), the events are sent directly to destinations as well.
+In this case, Suppression doesn't suppress the events.

 When a customer exercises the right to erasure, they expect that you stop collecting data about them.
 Suppression regulations ensure that regardless of how you're sending data to Segment, if a user opts out, Segment respects their wishes on an ongoing basis and across applications.